HBoots/vscode_user_files/README.md

 # VSCode Configuration

 This repository comes directly from the configuration files on the home machine.

+`~/.config/Code/User`

 It includes keybindings, editor settings and snippets files.
 All other directories are ignored.

-#### Path to snippet files ...

-`~/.config/Code/User/snippets`

 #### Path to keybindings & editor settings files ...

 `~/.config/Code/User`

-`keybindings.json` overrides defaults
+`keybindings.json` overrides defaults.

 `settings.json` is the complete settings file and includes both defaults and custom settings.

+#### Path to snippet files ...

+`~/.config/Code/User/snippets`

 ## Some Notes on a Few Settings